Native American Drug and Alcohol Treatment Centers Near Me

 Suicide and Mental Health

-For Native Americans, many of the risk factors that contribute to high rates of drug and alcohol abuse also contribute to a high risk of suicide.
-These include historical trauma, cultural distress, poverty and unemployment, family history of mental illness and/or substance abuse, and feelings of hopelessness, isolation, or stigmatization.14
+For Native Americans, many of the risk factors that contribute to high rates of substance abuse also contribute to a high risk of suicide.
+These include historical trauma, cultural distress, poverty and unemployment, family history of mental illness and/or drug and alcohol abuse, and feelings of hopelessness, isolation, or stigmatization.14

 A 2014 evaluation of mental health among American Indians and Native Alaskans found that:15